isaacnovaes/notes/linux.md

 - GNOME is a popular desktop environment
 - nautilus is the file manager
 - gedit is the default text editor

----

-`You can always launch a program such as this by doing Alt-F2 and typing in the command`

----

 ## Anatomy of a command